-UN Network on Migration in the Maldives Formally Launched
+UN Network on Migration in Maldives is Formally Launched

 The COVID-19 pandemic has further highlighted underlying challenges.
 In 2018, the Maldives supported the United Nations General Assembly resolution 73/195 endorsing the GCM as a multilateral framework that complements its national development commitments.
 The GoM actively contributed to the consultations during the development process of the GCM, and since then has continued its expressed interest towards the implementation, follow-up and review.
 “The complexities of international migration are very real.
 No single country can find solutions to these shared challenges.
 International cooperation is the way forward…We 2 look forward to meaningful engagement within the UN Network on Migration, which I believe will be a coordinated, collective, and collaborative force for good, one that values inclusivity and unity.” stated Minister of Foreign Affairs Abdulla Shahid in a video message shared during the event.
 To mark the formal launch of the Network, two high-level panels were organized with representatives from the GoM, UN agencies and civil society.
 The first panel discussion highlighted the GCM country priority objectives, and the ongoing efforts to regularise migrant workers, voluntary return, data management and enforcing the guidelines on employer obligations towards migrant workers.